NFL News: Sam Wyche Dies – Former Coach Of Bengals And Bucs Passes Away

 — Cincinnati Bengals (@Bengals) January 2, 2020

-Sam Wyche took a struggling Bengals team and led them to a 61-66 record during his tenure and an appearance in Super Bowl XXIII.
+Wyche took a struggling Bengals team and led them to a 61-66 record during his tenure and an appearance in Super Bowl XXIII.
 While they put forth a strong effort, the Bengals could not overcome Joe Montana and the San Francisco 49ers who won the game 20-16.

-The ending of his time in Cincinnati is a bit of a question mark as the team claims Wyche resigned while he states that he was fired.
+The conclusion of his time in Cincinnati is a bit of a question mark as the team said that Wyche resigned while he stated that he was fired.
 If he truly had resigned, the Bengals wouldn’t have been responsible for future payments.

-In 1992, Wyche headed down to Florida to become the head coach of the Tampa Bay Buccaneers where he spent four years.
+In 1992, Wyche headed down to Florida to become the head coach of the Tampa Bay Buccaneers with which he spent four years.

-WCPO had a statement from Zak Wyche, Sam’s son, who said his father passed away at his home on Thursday afternoon.
+WCPO had a statement from Zak Wyche, Sam’s son, who said his father passed away at his home this afternoon.

 “It was in his liver and he just went really fast.
 He was able to walk around Saturday with a walker and then the next morning he was unresponsive.”

-As a player and a coach, Sam Wyche made his mark in the sports world and especially on professional football.
-After leaving the professional world, he did go on to be a volunteer head coach at high schools near his home.
+As a player and a coach, Wyche made his mark in the sports world, especially on professional football.
+After leaving the professional world, he went on to be a volunteer head coach at high schools near his home.